Introduction

 Batch Processing

-Pythonfrom transformers import pipeline
+Python from transformers import pipeline

-model = pipeline('text-generation', model='gpt-3')
+generator = pipeline('text-generation', model='gpt-4')

-outputs = model(inputs, max_length=50)
+outputs = generator(inputs, max_length=50)

 for output in outputs: